vlab-cs-ucsb/quacky/USAGE.md

 *Note: instructions for running experiments are in the `README`.*

 ## Analyzing Policies
-The main usage of Quacky is to quantitatively assess the (relative) permissiveness of access control policies for the cloud.
+Quacky's main purpose is to quantitatively assess the (relative) permissiveness of access control policies for the cloud.
 The entry point into this analysis is `quacky.py`.

 #### Command-Line Arguments
 ```